 Buyers have different needs and desires when buying a home.
 If you want to attract the right buyers, you need to figure out what they want and make sure your home can deliver.
 Watch any real estate show on television and it is easy to see that what buyers are willing to give up when they buy a home varies widely.
 Some people MUST have a nice bath tub, others want the media room to be huge or have a location close to work.
 Usually buyers can’t afford to get EVERYTHING they want.
 Otherwise we would all be living in a pink fairy princess castle, right?
 Oh… just me, huh?.. nevermind then.)
 The goal is to make sure your home offers as many of the things they “must” have as possible, and forces few compromises.
 Because you can’t read the minds of the perfect buyer, making a home widely appealing helps attract the right buyers.
-Here are ideas on how to create house appeal to attract the right buyers in Shoreline.
+Here are ideas on how to create house appeal to attract the right buyers in Seattle.

 Does The Outside Look Attractive To Home Buyers?